 Can CTE be cured?
 What can I do if I think I have CTE?

-Unfortunately at this time there is no cure for CTE.
+Unfortunately, at this time there is no cure for CTE.
 However, the CTE Center is currently conducting ongoing clinical research aimed at discovering how CTE develops and progresses, risk factors for the development of the disease, and how to diagnose the disease during life.
 The symptoms of CTE, such as depression and anxiety, can be treated individually.
-If you believe you may have CTE, please talk with your physician.
-For more information on physicians in your area who work with those suffering from brain trauma, please contact your local Brain Injury Association.
-State and local branches of the Brain Injury Association can be found here: http://www.biausa.org/state-affiliates.htm.
+If you believe you or a loved one may have CTE, please read through the Living with CTE page and talk with your physician.
+For more information on physicians in your area who work with those suffering from brain trauma, please use the Concussion Clinics search tool.
+Additionally, the Concussion Legacy Foundation hosts support groups for those with suspected CTE.

 What’s the difference between CTE and Alzheimer’s disease (AD)?